nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 - 2.01.P6) Ensuring social justice and leaving no one behind

-- 2.01.P7) Efficient and meaningful participation of beneficiaries and all relevant

-- 2.01.P8) akeholders in the selection of beneficiaries
+- 2.01.P7) Efficient and meaningful participation of beneficiaries and all relevant stakeholders in the selection of beneficiaries

 #### Activities